Sandra Miller | Executive Director

 Who We Are

-The Washington Workforce Association (WWA) is a nonprofit nonpartisan membership organization of the twelve Local Workforce Development Boards (LWDB) of Washington State.
-The twelve LWDBs are business led boards that coordinate and leverage workforce investments and strategies with stakeholders from education, economic development, labor and community based organizations to advance the economic health of their respective communities through a skilled and competitive workforce.
+The Washington Workforce Association (WWA) is a nonprofit nonpartisan membership organization of the Local Workforce Development Boards (LWDB) of Washington State.
+The LWDBs are business-led boards that coordinate and leverage workforce investments and strategies with stakeholders from education, economic development, labor and community-based organizations to advance the economic health of their respective communities through a skilled and competitive workforce.

 As Washington continues to respond to the immediate talent crisis brought about by COVID-19, the LWDBs are positioned to enhance the mechanisms that will upskill and reskill individuals for the future of work.
 Washington Workforce Association guides the design and implementation of programs and initiatives in order to maximize equitable opportunity.
 Existing programs and available jobs can be leveraged to mitigate worker displacement by using data to identify trends to provide individuals with the best information on career pathways, and invest in what works.
 Washington Workforce Association is the driving force in the cohesive union of state and local government agencies, and the tool in building a stronger and more informed workforce-centered network.